-Students must complete their educational program in 1800 hours for Cohort 2018, or four academic semesters of 450 clock hours each.
-Students must complete the 1800 hours of instruction at a full-time capacity (21 hours/week) to finish in two school years.
-The maximum time frame allowed for students to complete a program at AIE is 100 weeks for Cohort 2018.
+Students must complete their educational program in 1800 clock hours of instruction, or four academic semesters of 450 clock hours each.
+Students must complete the 1800 hours of instruction at a full-time capacity (21 hours/week) in order to finish in two school years.
+The maximum time frame allowed for students to complete a program at AIE is 150 weeks.

-Students are required to achieve competency at all administered assessments during the program and to attend 100% of the clock hours each payment period.
+Students are required to achieve competency at all administered assessments during the program and to attend at least 90% of the clock hours each payment period.
 AIE calculates the pace at which the student is progressing by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted.